vijeth11/UdemyMaxMillerFlutter/README.md

 # Cute Girl

-This is a demo for using Sprite Animation in flame game
+This is a demo for using Sprite Animation in flame game.
+The spritesheet used is created by adding set of images to TexturePackerGUI

 https://user-images.githubusercontent.com/21109775/183504615-8a35c8dc-352b-4fb0-9635-47cc09705947.mp4